EzzEldinAbdUlHafiz/k8s-health-probes-lab/README.md

-# Kubernetes Health Probes Lab: Deep Dive
+# Kubernetes Health Probes Lab:

 This lab provides hands-on experience with Kubernetes health checks.
 You will learn how to ensure application availability and reliability using **Liveness**, **Readiness**, and **Startup** probes.